 Supporting documents must be uploaded to the application as electronic files (.doc, pdf, etc.).
 We do not accept applications submitted by mail.
 It is recommended that you begin collecting supporting materials early, as certain items might take time to compile.
 Instructions on how to submit supporting materials are listed at the end of the online application.

-Two letters of recommendation are required for this application.
-On the application, please provide the name and email of two references.
+One letter of recommendation is required for this application.
+On the application, please provide the name and email of one reference.
 When you submit your application, we will send them an email with a link to submit a letter of recommendation.
 Letters of recommendation are due two weeks after the application due date.

 If you have any questions regarding the application process, please reach out to us at HSF@TheIHS.org.